The Fallen

 She discovered a wallet with 500 dollars, a driver’s license for Elizabeth McGrath Rayburn with her correct date of birth and ID number tucked inside, and a photo of her mother and sister sitting on their porch in Glenwood.

-“Damn it,” she groaned, pain shooting through her brain.
+“Damn it,” she groaned, another stabbing pain shooting through her brain.

 A small envelope with her name in the elegant hand of Muriel Rayburn, Caleb’s mother, drew her attention.